Casali homers off Corbin, Reds beat Nationals 9-3

 Corbin (5-3) gave up eight runs — one shy of his career high — in 2 2/3 innings.
 The Reds piled up 11 hits, matching the most the left-hander had allowed in a game.
 He retired only eight of his 20 batters.

+“It happened so quick,” said Corbin, who trailed 5-0 after only 21 pitches.

 Corbin was coming off one of his best performances, a four-hitter for his second career shutout against the Marlins on Saturday.
-His feared slider wasn’t much from the outset as the Reds piled up six singles and Casali’s homer in the first inning, scoring five times.
+His feared slider was a little off from the outset, and the Reds piled up six singles and Casali’s homer in a 30-pitch first inning.

+“That was a great first inning,” Reds manager David Bell said.
+“It was really a good offensive night for the entire team.”

 Casali’s homer was his first this season off a regular pitcher.
 He also connected off Cubs catcher Victor Caratini during a 10-2 win at Wrigley Field on May 26.
 Casali added a single and an RBI double as the Reds piled up 15 hits.